roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 > The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods...

 There are many event based systems that are quite [similar][alternative_observers] in spirit to the Observer pattern such as: [Pub/Sub][pubsub], [EventEmitter][event_emitter] ([node.js][node]), [NSNotification][ios] ([Cocoa][cocoa]), etc. These all have in common the ability to dynamically notify one to many interested parties via some sort of broadcast mechanism.
-In the case of the Observer, a _subject_ calls the <code>update</code> method of one to many _boserver_ instances (it does this without needing to know anything specific about these parties other than that they implement a common interface to recieve said notifications).
+In the case of the Observer, a _subject_ calls the <code>update</code> method of one to many _boserver_ instances (it does this without needing to know anything specific about these parties other than that they implement a common interface to receive said notifications).
 In object oriented circles, this decoupled use of composition and interfaces is called [_programming to an interface not an implementation_][program_to_interface].
 This is a key object oriented principle that allows us to maintain orthogonality in our systems.

 Another feature of this pattern is that observers can be added or removed at runtime—thus providing a means to "hot swap" components easily when needed.

 At its core the pattern involves the following steps:

-1. Allow _observers_ to register (and also unregister) to recieve notifications.
+1. Allow _observers_ to register (and also unregister) to receive notifications.

 2. Keep these observer instances in a suitable data structure such as a _List_ or _Array_.